Eliminating the Tax Shield Through Allowance for Corporate Equity: Cross-Border Credit Supply Effects

 Date Written: July 18, 2019

-This paper studies how the elimination of the corporate tax bias on bank leverage affects banks' credit provisioning using the introduction of an allowance for corporate equity (ACE) in Belgium.
-We find that affected banks increased their contribution within cross-border syndicated loan facilities relative to other foreign banks, and that this effect was stronger for relatively safe borrowers; in neighboring countries; and where Belgian banks had subsidiaries.
-We estimate that Belgian bank-lead loans had on average 20-50 basis points lower spreads when ACE was in effect.
+This paper studies how the elimination of the corporate tax bias on bank leverage affects banks' credit provisioning using a quasi-natural experiment, the introduction of an allowance for corporate equity (ACE) in Belgium.
+We find that affected banks increased their contribution within cross-border syndicated loan facilities relative to other foreign banks, and that this effect was stronger for relatively safe borrowers.
+We estimate that Belgian bank-led loans had on average 20–50 basis points lower spreads when ACE was in effect.
 Finally, our results suggest a relatively large, positive credit supply effect domestically.
-A back-of-the-envelope calculation suggests that 1 dollar of ACE tax deduction resulted in roughly 123 dollars of new loans overall.

 Keywords: Cross-Border Lending, Syndicated Loans, Credit Supply, Allowance for Corporate Equity, Bank Taxation